dysphie/sm-map-translator/README.md

 ### Notes

-- If you manually edited .nmo files in the past you've effectively corrupted them and you need to restore the originals before attempting to run this plugin.
-I can't provide support for this.
+- If you want to use double quotes in a translation phrase, you must escape them, e.g `"en" "Destroy \"Robert\" the puppet`
 - Linux support is included but untested.
 - This plugin is incompatible with [Multilingual Objectives](https://forums.alliedmods.net/showthread.php?p=2678257) and [Multilingual Objective Beta](https://forums.alliedmods.net/showthread.php?p=2305894).